manuGil/online-core/docs/source/databases.rst

       :alt: message virtual layer
       :figclass: align-center

-   The message displayed when filter a layer with joined fields.
+   The message displayed when filtering a layer with joined fields.

    Once you are in the filter menu, try to solve the following query formulation problems.
 Remember to click the **Clear button** before proceeding to the next query problem.

    .. attention::
       **Question.**

       #.
-How many countries start with letter ‘E’?
+How many countries start with the letter ‘E’?
       #.
-List all the countries belonging Africa and Europe that have more than 100 000 000 inhabitants
+List all the countries belonging Africa and Europe that have more than 100 000 000 inhabitants.
       #.
 How many countries whose official name includes ‘Republic’ are classified as   ‘6.
 Developing region’?